NASA-IMPACT/veda-ui/docs/adr/002-application-architecture-for-configurability.md

-# VEDA V2 Refactor ADR
+# Application Architecture for Configurability

 * Status: **In Review**, In Progress, Done
 * Authors: @j08lue, @sandrahoang686, @faustoperez